mms88/valid_zip_codes/README.md

 ## ValidZipCodes
 Extremely simple ruby gem which is build to validate ZIP codes in nordic countries.
-So far it supports SE and DK.
+So far it supports SE,GL,FO and DK.
 Please fork and extend  :-)

 ## Features
 * Validate zip codes